adongu/FruitLoonie/README.md

 FruitLoonie is an interactive slashing game inspired by Fruit Ninja with one simple objective, slashing as many fruits as possible without having slip pass or slashing a bomb.
 This game utilize ES6, babel.js, Create.Js, and canvas.

 ### Projectiles
 Shapes follow parabolic projectile motion and is randomized by starting location.
+Randomness is added with modulus of shape id

 ``` JavaScript
 moveSliceables() {